-In accordance with affiliate agencies and Department of Nursing (DON) requirements, all students upon admission into upper division nursing, and faculty upon hire, are to have a physical examination and subsequent exams while enrolled/employed.
+In accordance with affiliate agencies and JSU Nursing requirements, all students upon admission into upper division nursing, and faculty upon hire, are to have a physical examination and subsequent exams while enrolled/employed.
 The findings are to be reported on the appropriate health forms.

-The following procedure outlines STUDENT Initial and annual Health Appraisals and must be completed at the DON designated facility.
+The following procedure outlines STUDENT Initial and annual Health Appraisals and must be completed at the JSU Nursing designated facility.

 - 1. The "Initial Health Appraisal Form" will be made available to the student in the online orientation to be completed upon acceptance into upper division.
-Thereafter, the "Annual Health Appraisal Form" is to be obtained from the DON website. - 2.
+Thereafter, the "Annual Health Appraisal Form" is to be obtained from the JSU Nursing website. - 2.
 The student should then contact the designated facility to arrange an appointment for the "Initial Health Appraisal" to be completed.
-"Annual Health Appraisals" will be conducted at the DON by the contracted healthcare providers. - 3.
+"Annual Health Appraisals" will be conducted at JSU Nursing by the contracted healthcare providers. - 3.
 The Initial health appraisal must be completed prior to the first day of class for all upper division nursing students. - 4.
 Subsequent annual heath appraisals must be completed prior to the first day of class. - 5.
 If an individual elects to have a titer, he or she must assume financial responsibility for the test.
 If the test reveals a non-immune status, the student must follow the Centers for Disease Control (CDC) recommended guidelines. - 6.
 The completed health forms will be reviewed by the designated facility medical review officer and healthcare providers.
-All deficiencies must be rectified and the student must be cleared by the designated due date.

-- 7. The designated facility and the DON physical examinations. - 8.
-Any student who does not comply with the policy stated herein will not be allowed to function in the clinical area until the completed health appraisal is submitted to the DON.
+All deficiencies must be rectified and the student must be cleared by the designated due date. - 7.
+Any student who does not comply with the policy stated herein will not be allowed to function in the clinical area until the completed health appraisal is submitted to JSU Nursing.
 Failure to comply with guidelines may result in course failure and possible dismissal from the program.
+06/2019